Major Projects and Partners

 Met Office Academic Partnership

 The University of Leeds is a member of the Met Office Academic Partnership.
-The partnership aims to combine the strengths of its four partner organisations, to secure the UK’s position as the world leader in weather forecasting and climate prediction, and to provide an outstanding environment to develop the atmospheric science leaders of the future.
+The partnership aims to combine the strengths of its eight partner organisations, to secure the UK’s position as the world leader in weather forecasting and climate prediction, and to provide an outstanding environment to develop the atmospheric science leaders of the future.
 At Leeds, the partnership formalises a strong and productive working relationship with the Met Office, going back a number of years.

 CCCEP